 - Add another layer of graham crackers.

-- Top with ½ of the remaining whipped cream and smooth it out.
+- Top with ยฝ of the remaining plain whipped cream and smooth it out.

 - Add one last layer of graham crackers.

-- Top with the last of the whipped cream.
-Cover with plastic wrap and place in the fridge for at least 4 hours, or overnight is best.
+- Top with the last of the plain whipped cream.
+Then cover with plastic wrap and place in the refrigerator for at least 4 hours (or up to overnight) to set up.
+Slice and serve.

 Notes

-- Make sure your cream is very cold, it is easier to whip that way.
+- Make sure your cream is very cold, it is easier to beat that way.

 - It is very important to wait at least 4 hours before slicing.
 The graham crackers need time to soak in some of the whipped cream and become softened.

-- If the preserves don’t whisk out smooth I suggest adding the bowl to the microwave (if the bowl is microwave safe) and microwave for about 10 seconds and then whisk it again until smooth.
-If you have to microwave, allow the mixture to come to room temperature before folding it into the whipped cream.
+- If the preserves donโt whisk out smooth, add them to a microwave safe bowl and microwave for about 10 seconds and then whisk it again until smooth.
+Then allow the mixture to come to room temperature before folding it into the whipped cream.ย

 - This can be frozen, see tips above.